 Paul’s style is expressive, energetic and full of colour.
 His paintings capture the feeling and emotion of a place, whilst depicting the interplay between light, land, water and sky.
 His dramatic interpretations of the English landscape show his response to the ever-changing seasons, weather and light; and his bold use of palette knife, brush strokes and mixed media result in distinctive mark-making which culminates in vigorous, textured landscapes.

-He was born in 1961 in Gloucestershire and studied at Cheltenham College of Art, following which he spent two years working for a fine art auctioneer.
-He then moved to London working from a studio in Holborn and started taking commissions for public works of art, as well as for private clients, and became an established artist working worldwide.
+Paul was born in 1961, in Gloucestershire, and studied at Cheltenham College of Art.
+He then moved to London, working from his studio in Holborn where he undertook commissions for public works of art, worldwide, as well as collections for private clients.

 In 1991 he took a year’s sabbatical to paint whilst travelling the world, this journey took him through Africa, India, Southeast Asia and Central America.
-On his return he moved to Hampshire where he had several solo shows exhibiting these works.
+On his return he was invited to exhibit the paintings inspired by his travels in several solo shows.
 Following this, in 1993, he was commissioned to be expedition artist on the first ever crossing of the Taklamakan Desert in North West China for three months, after which he exhibited these works at various shows, including at the Royal Geographical Society in London.

-He continues to exhibit around the country, whilst still travelling abroad regularly to find inspiration for his paintings.
+He now lives and works from his studio in Hampshire and continues to exhibit around the country, whilst still travelling abroad regularly to find inspiration for his paintings.
 His most recent work is inspired by the landscapes and coastal areas of England.

 MAJOR COLLECTIONS & COMMISSIONS